 If the person who took their own life had been suffering pain for a long time, for whatever reason, perhaps years of abuse or ill-treatment, or depression, you might even feel relief that they are no longer suffering.
 But then there is the guilt that you couldn't have helped end the suffering.

 Survivors of suicide support groups can be helpful.
 Some bereaved people end up feeling suicidal themselves, so a support group is important.
-Even a regular bereavement support group is good if there is no specialist suicide support group in your area.
+Even a regular bereavement support group is good if there is no specialist support group in your area.
 You will be experiencing many of the same emotions of grief.

 Make sure that you